HavvaGercek/ShoopingCardApiUsingRedis/ReadMe.txt

-Sepete Ürün Ekleme API
+Adding Product to Shopping Card API

-Uygulamayı başlatmdan önce Redis ayarları yapılmalıdır.
+Before starting app, must do settings for Redis.

-Startup/ConfigureServices içerisinde options.Configuration kısmı aşağıdaki şekilde güncelenmeli ve redis server çalışır halde olmalı.
+part of options.Configuration in Startup/ConfigureServices must update like below and redis server must be started.

 services.AddDistributedRedisCache(options =>
   {